ciisiq/tips-interview-junior-developer/README.md

 - Do you like to work in a team?
 What would be a perfect team for you?
 - Have you worked in a team before?
 If yes, tell us about your experience
 - What do you hope to achieve during the first year at @companyname?
-- What is your motivation for joining the Empatica?
+- What is your motivation for joining the @companyname?
 - Introduce yourself to us.
 What are your hobbies and interests?
 What are your professional goals?
 What makes you... you?<br><br>

 ## <span style="background-color: #9DCBC1; color: black"> Skill and experience questions: